 The right time to open a store

-To work out whether it would be better value to have a store, eBay has created a useful Fee Illustrator for sellers.
+To work out whether it would be better value to have a store, eBay has a subscriber benefit table (be sure to ‘expand all’.
 It is not an all-encompassing application (it does not include listing upgrade fees for example) but it offers a good indication of the potential savings based on volume and category of sales.

-The aforementioned Fee Illustrator not only helps to indicate to sellers whether upgrading to a store may be worth it, but it also displays some of the main differences between a Basic, Premium and Anchor subscription. eBay offers a further breakdown of the subscription packages in a comparison chart.
+The aforementioned fee table not only helps to indicate to sellers whether upgrading to a store may be worth it, but it also displays some of the main differences between a Basic, Premium and Anchor subscription.
 In simple terms, the more a seller pays, the more free listings and lower final value/insertion fees.
-There are other benefits too, like a larger promotional email allowance and more sales management tools but for most sellers these will not be the main reason to upgrade.
+There are other benefits too, like a larger promotional email allowance and more sales management tools but for most sellers, these will not be the main reason to upgrade.

-For each type of store subscription, there are recommendations (general guidelines for sellers) and requirements, with the latter being especially important for the Premium and Anchor variety.
-For any subscription above ‘Basic’’ the seller must not have a ‘below standard’ performance rating.
-Eligibility is continually assessed, with sellers given 60 days to rectify the situation once notice has been given – if performance does not improve, the subscription will be automatically downgraded.
+For each type of store subscription, there are recommendations (general guidelines for sellers) and requirements, with the latter being especially important for the Premium, Anchor and Enterprise variety.
+For any subscription above ‘Basic,’ the seller must not have a ‘below standard’ performance rating.
+Eligibility is continually assessed, with sellers given 60 days to rectify the situation once notice has been given – if performance does not improve, the subscription will be automatically downgraded to a Basic subscription.

 Becoming a store owner